20th February: Today in Christian History

-Pope Agapetus, sent as ambassador to the eastern emperor by Theodahad, king of the Ostrogoths, enters Constantinople.
-He will die there two months later.
+On this day in Christian History, Pope Agapetus, sent as ambassador to the eastern emperor by Theodahad, king of the Ostrogoths, entered Constantinople.
+Sadly, he died there two months later.

-Death of Rasmus Jensen, first Lutheran pastor in North America, at Port Churchill, Hudson Bay, Canada.
+On this day in Christian History, Rasmus Jensen died.
+He was the first Lutheran pastor in North America, at Port Churchill, Hudson Bay, Canada.

-Death at Frome in Somerset, England, from apoplexy of author Elizabeth Singer Rowe.
-Her poems and fiction were Christian-themed, and she will be considered a pivotal figure in the development of the English novel, to which she contributed the figure of the chaste heroine.
+On this day in Christian History, popular author, Elizabeth Singer Rowe died at Frome in Somerset, England, from apoplexy.
+Her poems and fiction were Christian-themed, and she was largely considered a pivotal figure in the development of the English novel, to which she contributed the figure of the chaste heroine.

 February 20, 1878